...

 Sexual orientation is about who you’re sexually attracted to.
 Romantic orientation is about who you’re romantically drawn to.

-Using separate terms for sexual and romantic attraction can help some people describe their experience more precisely.
+Using separate terms for your sexual and romantic attraction can help you describe your experience more precisely.

 Here’s a breakdown of the key terms and their meanings: